KmlPro/aspnetcoreapitemplate/README.md

 Example of usage is implemented in TestController class

 Master branch will contain only the basic features.
-If u want to include some other feature, you can marge with other branches contained specyfied features.
+If u want to include some other feature, you can merge with other branches contained specyfied features.

 Currently TO DO: